Foreign tax credit

 - Processing of agricultural goods.

-- Manufacture or assembly medical appliances, building materials, automobiles, household appliances.
+- Manufacture or assembly medical appliances, medical sundries or pharmaceuticals, building materials, automobiles, household appliances.

 - Vocational or technical institutes.